 3. Malva Moschata

-This plant enjoys full sun, moist but well-drained soil inside the habitat, and has a bushy growth style.
-The ground may contain live chalk, clay, or sand in addition to live acidic, alkaline, or neutral soil.
+The Malva Moschata enjoys full sun and moist but well-drained soil inside the habitat and has a bushy growth style.
+The ground may contain live chalk, clay, sand, acidic, alkaline, or neutral soil.

 4. Malva Moschata Alba